MJ2417/SimulationSupportedBayesianNetwork/README.md

 ## Acknowledgments

 We acknowledge the use of open-source libraries and tools that have facilitated this project.
 Special thanks to Joost Berkhout (https://research.vu.nl/en/persons/joost-berkhout) for providing a couple of MC related functions and also KDA algorithm.
+This algorithm is now available as PyKDA package, and can be found here https://github.com/JoostBerkhout/PyKDA.

 ---